Chizuui/dotfiles-new/README.md

 ## Screenshot
-# jusr paste the .config folder to home directory
+# just paste the .config folder to home directory
 # and start using this script ( change to your home directory )
 ```
 waybar -c /home/chizui/.config/hypr/waybar/config -s /home/chizui/.config/hypr/waybar/style.css